xl0418/GetGenome/README.md

     `sbatch sub_prokkagenome.bash`

     This command line will call `prokka_genomes.sh` on the input file `test.tsv` to annotate the genomes.
 The genome ids are the input arguments.
+Note that the file `221201_P16N-S.prok-nonphoautototrophic.BLAST-95pcID-vs-GTDB-r207-allproks.tsv` is in the same format as the file `test.tsv`.
+The orginal data is not provided in this pipeline.

 3. Generate CDS name files and estimate max growth rates: